codersclub/DRKB/language/string/parse/regular_expressions/index.md

 Now let\'s go to import the type library in Delphi:

-In the delphi menu, select \"Project\" then \"Import type library\": it shows a mask containing a list.
-Inside the list select \"Microsoft VBScript Regular Expressions\" (followed by a version number).
+In the delphi menu, select "Project" then "Import type library": it shows a mask containing a list.
+Inside the list select "Microsoft VBScript Regular Expressions" (followed by a version number).
 It is possible that there are more then one item with this name (it only changes the version number): in this situation select the item with the higher version number.
 In date September the 23th 2002, the package that can be downloaded from Microsoft\'s internet site returns the following
 value:

-   \"Microsoft VBScript Regular Expressions 5.5 (Version 5.5)\"
+   "Microsoft VBScript Regular Expressions 5.5 (Version 5.5)"

-This version supplies the following \"Class Names\"
+This version supplies the following "Class Names"

 }